saitejakarlapudi/Parkinson-s-Disease-Detection/README.md

 ## Conclusion:

-On comparing the results from the various models, we found that
+On comparing the results from the various models, we found that Random Forest and Bagging Classification models give best accuracies when 5 Fold cross validation is applied.

+**Random Forest and Bagging = 92.45%**